novavi/fdc3-installer/README.md

 - Utilises an installer config file to facilitate discovery and installation of FDC3 Desktop Agent.

+## Use Case 1: FDC3 App Interop Using Hardcoded Agents

+### Preconditions

+- A number of browser-based FDC3 Desktop Agents are available, including:
+  - Agent A
+  - Agent B
+- Vendor 1 chooses to use Agent A and installs it inside its app.
+- Vendor 1 has never dealt with Agent B at all - and has no current plans to do so.

+### Workflow 1

+Company X has an in-house app which also uses **Agent A** - so they can **successfully** use FDC3 interop between Vendor App 1 and their in-house app.

+TODO - Add diagram here

+### Workflow 2

+Company Y has an in-house app which instead uses **Agent B** - and is therefore **unable** to use FDC3 interop with Vendor App 1.

+TODO - Add diagram here

+## Use Case 2: FDC3 App Interop Using Container-Based Discovery

+### Preconditions (in detail)

+- A number of browser-based FDC3 Desktop Agents are available, including:
+  - Agent A
+  - Agent B
+  - several others
+- Vendor 1 implements its app as follows:
+  - *does not* directly install any specific agent
+  - installs the `fdc3-installer` package
+  - adds a single-line import statement
+  - adds a single-line `fdc3Installer.installAgent(InstallerConfigSource.Container)` invocation
+  - *does not* need to create an `fdc3-installer-config.json` file
+- Company X implements its in-house app as follows:
+  - installs, imports and invokes `fdc3-installer` with `InstallerConfigSource.Container`
+  - adds an `fdc3-installer-config.json` file in the root of their browser-based container, configuring it with a `ContainerExplicit` discovery strategy that specifies Agent A
+- Company Y implements its in-house app as follows:
+  - installs, imports and invokes `fdc3-installer` with `InstallerConfigSource.Container`
+  - adds an `fdc3-installer-config.json` file in the root of their browser-based container, configuring it with a `ContainerExplicit` discovery strategy that specifies Agent B

+### Workflow 1

+- Company X can successfully use FDC3 interop between Vendor App 1 and their in-house app using **Agent A**.
+- They are also free to switch over to use another agent (or even switch to using a desktop container) if they like, with zero FDC3-related code changes required to either Vendor App 1 or to their in-house app.

+TODO - Add diagram here

+### Workflow 2

+- Company Y can successfully use FDC3 interop between Vendor App 1 and their in-house app using **Agent B**.
+- They are also free to switch over to use another agent (or even switch to using a desktop container) if they like, with zero FDC3-related code changes required to either Vendor App 1 or to their in-house app.

+TODO - Add diagram here

 ## Design Decisions

 - The installer should first check whether there is already an FDC3 Desktop Agent installed in the `window.fdc3` object.
 If an agent is already installed (e.g. because the app is running within a desktop container) then the library should simply log this information to the console and not undertake any further work.
 This will allow an app using the library to be run in either a desktop container or in a browser without any code changes to the app - and without any concerns about whether the library might inadvertently overwrite an existing agent.